gagizagi/Axolotl-GO/README.md

 ### Introduction

+Update 21.3.2018: Moved and updated the bot for new long-term hosting.
+Many bot specific updates are already in the works and I can now focus just on those.
+The updates will focus on more reliable anime updates, guild/user specific settings and additional commands/features.
+Stay tuned!

 Discord and IRC bot focused primarily on providing current season airing anime episode updates as discord @mentions.
-Bot has 99.9% uptime and is currently in daily use on over 150 servers.
+Bot has 99.9% uptime and is currently in daily use on over 200 servers.

 ### Navigation